 With this blinkered view, liquidation may even be considered.
 But any entrepreneur knows that entrepreneurial success is far from black and white.
-Entrepreneurship is a grueling journey where every little success is celebrated.
+Entrepreneurship is a gruelling journey where every little success is celebrated.

-Patience is the most valuable currency when starting a new business and success can be achieved after many grueling years.
+Patience is the most valuable currency when starting a new business and success can be achieved after many gruelling years.

 With a shift to monetary returns caused by early business funding, entrepreneurs may become unnecessarily demotivated and business liquidation may be prematurely considered.